oracle-livelabs/sprints/data-management/sprint-ogg-emp-enable-log-events/sprint-ogg-emp-enable-log-events.md

      ![Export Log Events search](./images/export-log-events.png " ")

-    You can download and view the exported text file that contains the Log Event messages:
+    You can download and view the exported text file that contains the Log Event messages.

     ![Exported Log Event messages in .txt format.](./images/exported-log-events-text-file.png " ")